Mary Tyler Peabody Mann: Marriage and children

 Francis D'Avignon, Horace Mann, lithograph, 1859, National Portrait Gallery, Washington, D.C.

 After knowing each other for a decade, Mary Peabody was engaged to Horace Mann in April 1843 and married him on May 1, 1843, becoming Mary Peabody Mann.
 She was his second wife.
 They were married at the Peabody home above Elizabeth Peabody's West Street Bookstore in Boston and set sail the same day on the Britannia for Europe.
 (Note: Roberts states that they sailed on the Hibernia, but that ship sailed from Boston on May 16.
 As Tharp states, they sailed on the Britannia, which sailed on May 1.)
 Newlyweds Samuel Gridley Howe and Julia Ward joined the Manns on their extended honeymoon.
 Horace had taken an extended leave of absence to study schools and other institutions—like prisons, asylums, and orphanages—while in Halifax and Europe.
 His notes of the visits were the source material for his "Seventh Annual Report", and the recognition of what would be useful ideas to implement and what should be avoided.
 The couples returned on the Britannia on November 6, 1853.

 The Manns had three children: Horace Mann Jr., George Mann, and Benjamin Mann.
-After her children were born, she homeschooled the boys.
+After her children were born, Mary homeschooled the boys.
 Horace Mann Jr. died at the age of 24 on November 11, 1868.
 At the time of her death, George was a principal of Jamaica Plain High School, and Benjamin was a professor of the Smithsonian Institution in Washington, D.C.

 Following her husband's death in 1859, Mary purchased a house in Concord, Massachusetts, and Elizabeth lived with her and her children.
 Mary Tyler Peabody Mann died in Jamaica Plain, Massachusetts, by February 11, 1887, and she was buried at the North Burial Ground in Providence, Rhode Island.